 Mind Game: When someone tries to control your mind, often by trying to bullshit you.

-Out of sight : or "outtasight."
-This is what you'd say when something is so appealing or amazing it blows your mind.
-That girl is outtasight!
+Out of sight: or "outtasight."
+This is what you'd say when something is so appealing or amazing that it blows your mind.
+That riff is outtasight!

 Pigs: Nickname for policeman.

 Pusher: Someone who sells drugs, usually in reference to hard drugs like heroin.

 Question Authority: Another bumper-sticker-worthy catchphrase from Timothy Leary that became a mantra of the movement, it means don't be a sheep, don't follow blindly—instead, think for yourself and challenge the narrative of the powers that be.

 Right On!: An expression of strong agreement or support; an emphatic YES!!!Use this phrase when you fully agree with someone or something.
 It's like a verbal thumbs-up.

 Rip Off: To steal, or have something stolen.